CanadaApollo6/Galen-COVID19/README.md

 - Gravity Diagnostics leadership

 The tight feedback loop with actual users was critical - we iterated on edge cases they encountered in real-world samples that wouldn't appear in clean training data.

+## Data Engineering

+One of the project's most significant undertakings was creating a high-quality labeled dataset at scale:

+**Dataset Characteristics:**
+- **175,000+ labeled PCR curves** from real patient samples
+- Hand-labeled by experienced lab technicians
+- Covered diverse conditions: varying viral loads, sample quality, collection methods
+- Balanced across positive/negative cases and all five genetic markers

+**Data Pipeline:**
+- 80/20 train-test split with stratified sampling
+- Randomization to prevent learning from dataset ordering artifacts
+- Validation against independent lab technician diagnoses
+- Cross-validation across multiple lab sites and time periods

+This dataset scale is what enabled the production reliability - the models were trained on the full complexity of real-world samples, not idealized laboratory conditions.

 ## Key Technical Challenges Solved